Elizabeth Truck Accident Lawyer

 - Failure to inspect the truck or load.

 Truck accidents are unique because it takes several parties to keep a commercial truck and trucking company on the road.
 This leaves several parties potentially liable for the damages that result from a commercial truck accident.

 Liability for a truck accident may reside with any one, or more, of the following:

 - The maintenance provider.

 The above is not a complete list of potentially liable parties.
 Determining liability in a truck accident takes a thorough investigation by an experienced Elizabeth truck accident lawyer.
 Each party in a truck accident will carry an insurance policy, and no carrier will be quick to accept blame.

 Contact a Truck Accident Lawyer Today

-If you need an investigation into your truck accident, contact the Law Offices of Jeffrey S. Hasson, P.C.
+If you need an investigation into your truck accident, contact the personal injury attorneys with the Law Offices of Jeffrey S. Hasson, P.C.
 Evidence fades with time, so it is essential to start building your case as soon as possible.
 Our firm has the resources needed to take on the largest trucking and insurance companies.

 Keep in mind that New Jersey places time restrictions on filing truck accident claims.
 Call our legal team to find out how long you have to file your truck accident lawsuit and how we can help you.